A Natural All Purpose Household Cleaner Recipe You’ll Love

 Why Use a Natural Cleaner?

-The last time the FDA passed a chemical regulations law was in 1976.
-More than 150,000 chemicals have been released on the market that have not been tested for safety!
-Chemicals are considered innocent until people start getting sick.
+The last time the FDA passed a chemical regulations law was in 1976 – more than 150,000 chemicals have been released on the market that have not been tested for safety!
+It’s not until people start getting sick or hurt that chemicals are evaluated for safety.
 There are no regulations requiring companies to disclose the ingredients in household cleaners, so we have no way of knowing whether or not a product is safe for the human, animals and the environment.

 Cleaners Cause Indoor Air Pollution